-Please review and adhere to the Accessibility score: High Click to improveZoom Etiquette Policies compiled by faculty of the Department of Languages, Literatures, and Cultures.
-During unrecorded group work sessions we expect students to interact with each other using audio and their webcam whenever possible.
-If you have a reason to keep your webcam and audio off, please communicate that reason with me or through the Dean of Students Office.
+Please review and adhere to the CLAS Zoom Presence Policy stated below as well as the Zoom Etiquette Policies compiled by faculty of the Department of Languages, Literatures, and Cultures.
+You can find resources and help using Zoom at https://ufl.zoom.us (Links to an external site.).

-Actions

-You can find resources and help using Zoom at https://ufl.zoom.us.